5 Climate Developments That’ll Make Being an Eco-Friendly Pet Parent a Little Easier

 The environmentalist shares her sustainable product recos, from recycled catnip toys to organic cat grass to biodegradable kitty litter.

-Chelsy Christina’s Favorite Eco-Friendly Cat Toys, Treats and Accessories
+7 of Chelsy Christina’s Favorite Eco-Friendly Cat Products

 The organic catnip, faux dryer balls, and patchwork jacket endorsed by the eco-influencer and her kitties, Chanel and Chai.